Our pick of gifts for school leavers

 tricky, so here's a round-up of our favourite finds...

-customisable templates, lesson ideas and a secure online designer,
+numerous themes, customisable templates, lesson ideas and secure

-Give a furry farewell with a personalised teddy.
-The T-shirts
+Children will adore a furry farewell with a cuddly mascot.

-can be printed with your school logo and any other information you
+printed with your school logo, children's name or any other

 A hoodie is a simple way for students to feel part of a